Thermal bridging issues and solutions

 It’s hard enough looking after a home in the first place without having to factor in some of the problems that come with wear and tear over the years.

 Thermal bridging is a problem that can surface seemingly out of the blue.
 In fact, many homeowners don't even know what it is and how it can affect their property.
-However, it is one of the most significant sources of heat loss in a building, so knowing about it and what to do regarding the problem are crucial.
+However, it is one of the most significant sources of heat loss in a building, and it can have serious consequences on your enjoyment of the property - and also how much it is worth.
+So knowing about it and what to do about the problem are crucial.

 Whether you want to make your home more energy efficient or just a warmer place in the winter, you need to be clear on what thermal bridging is and what you need to do about it.